CompPhysics/QuantumComputingMachineLearning/LLM_Usage_Declaration_Guidelines.md

 | 5.
 Discussion | 2 | LLM suggested restructuring paragraph order in Sec.
 5.2 |
 | 6.
 Conclusion | 1 | Minor grammar corrections |

-*Level 2 note, Section 2.4:* I gave Claude the recursion from Jacot et al. (2018) and asked it to rewrite it in notation consistent with Section 2.1 of this report.
+*Level 2 note, Section 2.4:* I gave Claude the recursion from XX et al. (2018) and asked it to rewrite it in notation consistent with Section 2.1 of this report.
 I checked every equation against the original paper.